 Cologne is a city that encapsulates both the vibrant pulse of contemporary urban life and the profound echoes of its ancient past, all embraced by the overarching presence of its magnificent cathedral.

-A single day in Cologne offers the chance for a spectrum of experiences, from the aromatic delights of a traditional Kölsch in a cozy brewery tavern to the views from the Cologne Triangle.
+A single day in Cologne offers the chance for a spectrum of experiences and a great introduction to the city.

 Find more guides to Western Germany here.
 Find guides to nearby Boppard in the Rhine Valley here, Düsseldorf here and absolutely spectacular Monschau here.
-Don’t miss super close Aachen here, Brühl here, Bonn here or other day trips close to Cologne here.
+Don’t miss super close Aachen here, Brühl here, Bonn here or read our one week itinerary for Cologne here.
 Or read about Carnival here.